 Any slight delay in your business activities can cause losses that should be avoided at all costs.
 The best way of doing that is by having a reasonable insurance quote.
 Otherwise, you’ll be open to a series of lawsuits as a result of accidents caused by an uninsured vehicle.

 Besides, there are so many business advantages that come with commercial semi trucking insurance.
 You can get compensated should one of your trucks get involved in an accident.
 The compensation may include covering the medical costs of the driver and any damage to the third-party.
 It saves you the stress of having to handle unexpected financial surges.

-This covers the damage that happens to others as a result of your driving.
+This pays for the damage that happens to others as a result of your driving, such as property damages and other types of incidents.
 It does not necessarily cover your own semi truck.

 It offers coverage for damages caused by a natural disaster, collision, vandalism, and theft that results in actual physical damage to the truck.

-General liability insurance has a much broader application and covers a majority of what is not covered by primary liability.
-It applies to the business itself and not the trucks.
+General liability insurance has a much broader application and pays for a majority of what is not covered by primary liability.
+This type of insurance coverage applies to the business itself and not the trucks.

-Bobtail insurance covers the driver and the truck when they are not hauling any load, especially when traveling between jobs.
+Bobtail insurance helps pay for the driver and the truck when they are not hauling any load, especially when traveling between jobs.
 It applies to a semi-truck with no trailer attached.